bitgenics/zetta-demo/README.md

 ## Step 2: Make a change & see Github + Slack integration

 If you want to configure Slack integration you can go to https://app.linc.sh/sites/zetta-demo/settings#integrations and install Slack and select a channel to push updates to.
-Alternatively, here is what an update looks like:
+Alternatively, here is what an update [looks like](https://raw.githubusercontent.com/bitgenics/zetta-demo/master/Slack_integration.png)

 Next up is making a change.
 Go to `src/App.js` and click `edit`.
-It is the pencil in the top right corner. (image) Above line 27 insert `transform: "rotate(180deg)",` (image) And when you save, make sure you commit it to a branch, such as `flipped_gifs`. (image)
+It is the pencil in the top right corner. [(image)](https://raw.githubusercontent.com/bitgenics/zetta-demo/master/Screenshot_20191101_202353.png)
+Above line 27 insert `transform: "rotate(180deg)",` (image) And when you save, make sure you commit it to a branch, such as `flipped_gifs`. [(image)](https://raw.githubusercontent.com/bitgenics/zetta-demo/master/Screenshot_20191101_202516.png)

 If you go to https://app.linc.sh/sites/zetta-demo, the commit should be picked up by Linc and is already building it.